This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Prevention Is Better Than Cure

-We are familiar with this term and we do now it is helpful most of the time.
+All of us are familiar with this saying.
 We would advise you to be extra careful when it comes to preventing a smoky room.
 It would not only save you time but also a significant amount of effort.

 Instead of eliminating the smoke smell, do not let it accumulate in the first place.
 Clean ashtrays regularly and try to keep chain smokers at bay.
 If you are hosting a party, keep a smoking zone separately to prevent the overpowering smell.